christine1616/mycode/README.md

-# mycode
+OA# mycode
 tracking my code
 # mycode (Christine's Project)

 My dog Archie is going to training classes and I want to keep track of his progress.
+Wanting to learn how to version control projects with git.

 ## Getting Started